dnewingh/gcp-fhir-sandbox-public/README.md

 - ability to extend FHIR server capability by adding custom operations on FHIR resources
 - ability to analyze FHIR data with SQL queries
 - ability to setup subscriptions (TO DO)
-- ability to launch via SMART on FHIR OAuth workflow
+- ability to launch via SMART on FHIR OAuth workflow (TO DO)

 ## Architecture
 ![Architecture Diagram](docs/gcp-fhir-sandbox-architecture-diagram.png)